MarekSuchanek/FPCourse/tutorials/01_fp_project.md

 0.6666666666666666
 ```

 Integer division and modulo is done by functions.
-You can call functions in prefix notation (no brackes and no commas needed):
+You can call functions in prefix notation (no brackes and no commas):

 ```
 Prelude> div 7 2